julkue/datatables.mark.js/README.md

 Now that you've activated the plugin you just need to define your custom styles for the highlighted elements.
-If you haven't defined a custom `element` or `className` in the mark.js options the default element will be `mark` without having a class name assigned.
+If you haven't defined a custom `element` or `className` in the mark.js options the default element will be `mark` without having a class assigned.
 If you don't want to have custom styles, you can embed one of the default CSS files:

 - [datatables.mark.css][datatables-mark-css]
 - [datatables.mark.min.css][datatables-mark-min-css]